top of page

 Information Program Within Public Shelters B2.jpg

-Perhaps the most defining characteristic of this film is The narrator is portrayed by Chris Bonn, a prolific character actor known for his work in television and commercials.
-He also found a steady career appearing in civil defense films and can be found hosting Fallout Shelter: What Is It? and Nuclear Detonations: The First 60 Seconds, portraying news anchor in Individual and Family Actions on Warning and a radio operator in Manual Damage Assessment.
-Similarly, a number of the shelter occupants can be seen in other films which use the same shelter scene.
-The shelter manager also appears in Safety Measures in Public Shelters and as gruff shelter manager Bill Collins in Public Shelter Organization and Staff.
-The woman awaiting news on
+Perhaps the most defining characteristic of this film is the narrator, portrayed by Chris Bonn, a prolific character actor known for his work in television and commercials.
+He also found a steady career appearing in civil defense films and hosts Fallout Shelter: What Is It? and Nuclear Detonations: The First 60 Seconds, also portraying a stoic news anchor in Individual and Family Actions on Warning and a radio operator in Manual Damage Assessment.
+Similarly, a number of the shelter occupants can be seen in other films which use the same shelter set.
+The shelter manager also appears in Safety Measures in Public Shelters and gruff shelter manager Bill Collins in Public Shelter Organization

 Information Program Within Public Shelters B3.jpg